SUPAIDEAS/passifypdf/README.md

-# About passifypdf
+# passifypdf
 Use passifypdf to protect your PDF files with a password of your choice.
-Same as encrypt your PDF.
+Same as encrypt or lock your PDF via a password.

 # How to use ?